 Let’s take a step back and thank Netwon.

-In the Principia he describes his three laws of motion.
+In Principia, he describes his three laws of motion.
 Using planets, these laws allowed Newton to demonstrate how gravitational forces act between two bodies.
 He showed that the force of the sun’s gravity (pulling planets toward the sun) is offset by their forward velocity.
 These two forces, equal in nature, create a state of equilibrium.

 Equilibrium is a balance between one or more opposing forces.
 As you can imagine, different types of equilibrium exist.
 Static equilibrium is when a system is at rest.
 Dynamic equilibrium is when two or more forces are equally matched.
 Robert Hagstorm, in the Last Liberal Art, helps illustrate the difference between the two: